 [Section 42L inserted by No. 20 of 2002 s.
 133.]

 42M.
-Regulations
+Regulations for this Division

 (1) The Governor may make regulations prescribing any matter that is necessary or convenient to be prescribed for giving effect to the purposes of this Division.